 Mondays and Thursdays

-There will be no class on May 31 and July 4th.
+There will be no class on July 4th.

 Kevin has a formal background in physics and programming from UC Berkeley.
 For three years, he built data pipelines for interdisciplinary research labs on and off campus.
 He previously attended the Metis Data Science Bootcamp in San Francisco and then served as a teaching assistant for three cohorts.
 He currently works on full-stack data at Doximity while freelancing as a data science consultant.